Note: This post was originally published on April 15, 2015 and has been updated.

 - Complexity: the size and complexity of your environment and network devices are probably the biggest factors of your penetration test quote.
 A more complex environment requires more labour to virtually walk through the network and exposed web applications looking for every possible vulnerability.

 - Methodology: each pen tester has a different way they conduct their penetration test.
 Some use more expensive tools than others, which could increase the price.
 But more expensive tools could reduce the time of your test, and produce higher quality results.

 - Experience: pen testers with more experience will be more expensive.
 Just remember, you get what you pay for.
 Beware of pen testers that offer prices that are too good to be true.
 They probably aren’t doing a thorough job.
 I suggest looking for penetration testers with credentials behind their name like CISSP, GIAC, CEH, or OSCP.

 - Onsite: most penetration tests can be done offsite, however; in rare cases that involve very large/complex environments, an onsite visit could be required to adequately test your business security.
 Onsite visits are also required if you request a physical security or social engineering penetration test.

 - Remediation: some pen testers include remediation assistance and/or retesting in their price.
 Others provide test results and disappear.

-With everything above accounted for, typically penetration tests start around $4,000 but can rise well above $20,000.
+With everything above accounted for, typically penetration tests start around $4,000 but can rise to well above $20,000.

-Gary Glover (CISSP, CISA, QSA, PA-QSA) is Director of Security Assessment at SecurityMetrics with over 10 years of PCI audit experience and 25 years of Star Wars quoting skills.
+Gary Glover (CISSP, CISA, QSA, PA-QSA) is VP of Security Assessment at SecurityMetrics with over 10 years of PCI audit experience and 25 years of Star Wars quoting skills.
 May the Force be with you as you visit his other blog posts.